theuserge/TheUserge.github.io/decorators.md

 ```

-That's all for `userge.on_cmd` for more examples check out our Plugins in main repo or unofficial plugins repository
+That's all for `userge.on_cmd` for more Examples check out our Plugins in main repo or unofficial plugins repository

 ## `@userge.on_filters`